osohq/oso/new-docs/content/any/getting-started/policies/index.md

 * A policy in Oso is written as a set of Polar rules.
 * Authorization decisions are made by evaluating a query of the form `allow(actor, action, resource)` with respect to a policy.
-* Rules have heads: names and parameters that may be matched by a query.
+* Rules have names and parameters that may be matched by a query.
-* Rules may have bodies: conditions that must also succeed for a query to be successful.
+* Rules may have bodies, which are conditions that must also be true for a query to successfully match the rule.
 * Rules may refer to application classes, instances, fields, and methods.
+* Rules may refer to other rules, including themselves.